Tepezza Hearing Loss Lawsuit

 May 11, 2023: As we previously reported, With the number of Tepezza hearing loss lawsuits continuing to rise, the Judicial Panel on Multidistrict Litigation (JPML) is set to hold a hearing on May 25, 2023, to determine whether the Tepezza cases in federal courts should be consolidated into a class action MDL.

 May 8, 2023: The pace of new Tepezza hearing loss lawsuits being filed around the country has increased dramatically over the last six weeks.
 When a motion seeking MDL consolidation was filed back in March, it listed just 18 Tepezza cases pending in 5 different federal districts.
-Since that motion was filed, however, 7 more Tepezza hearing loss lawsuits have been filed in federal courts across the country.
+Since that motion was filed, however, seven more Tepezza hearing loss lawsuits have been filed in federal courts across the country.
 The JPML is set to consider whether to create a new class action MDL at the end of this month.

 April 26, 2023: The Multidistrict Litigation (MDL) panel, also known as the U.S. Judicial Panel on Multidistrict Litigation (JPML), is a group of federal judges responsible for determining whether to consolidate and centralize civil cases that involve similar questions of fact and are filed across multiple federal courts.
-The panel’s purpose is to streamline and coordinate pretrial proceedings, promoting efficiency, avoiding duplicate discovery, and preventing inconsistent rulings.
-On May 25, 2023, this panel of judges will decide if there should be a Tepezza class action lawsuit to consolidate all federal court cases under one judge.

 April 14, 2023: As more Tepezza lawsuits are filed and we await a ruling on whether there will be a class action lawsuit, Horizon keeps looking to make more money from Tepezza.
 Today, Horizon Therapeutics announced new FDA approval for an amendment to the indication language for Tepezza, broadening when the drug should be used in treating Thyroid Eye Disease (TED) patients.